 ESE services are available at all district schools for students who have mild to moderate disabilities.
 Gifted students and students with more significant disabilities are served in cluster programs at selected sites.
 Program support is provided to students, parents and school personnel by program specialists based at the district office.
 Students with disabilities who are not eligible for services through the ESE program, may be eligible for an accommodations plan under Section 504 of the Rehabilitation Act of 1973.
 For more information, see 504 plans.

 Students who are new to the district should register at their home-zoned school.
 To expedite correct placement of your child, please provide the school with documentation regarding your child’s diagnosis and eligibility for special programs (i.e. IEP or EP, evaluation reports, etc.) If you do not have copies of this documentation, school personnel will request the records from your child’s previous school.
-The school’s assigned staffing specialist or other school personnel will review this information and arrange for placement in a program that most closely matches your child’s previous program.
-If your child requires a program that is not available at your home-zoned school, the staffing specialist will contact you and the school housing the cluster program to facilitate appropriate placement.
+Staff at the school will review this information and arrange for placement in a program that most closely matches your child’s previous program.
+If your child requires a program that is not available at your home-zoned school, the Assistant Principal will contact you and the school housing the cluster program to facilitate appropriate placement.
 Transportation is available for students assigned to a cluster program that is not available in their home-zoned school.

 A student may be referred for evaluation if she/he is suspected of being gifted or having a disability and is in need of a special program or services.
 Referrals for evaluation should only be requested after the school has provided at least two interventions to try to meet the student’s needs in the regular education environment.
-The school guidance counselor is responsible for processing any referral requests.
+Please contact the Assistant Principal at your child’s school to request a referral for evaluation.
 Students who live in St. Johns County but are not attending public school may also be referred for evaluation if they are between the ages of three and 21.
-Contact the guidance counselor at the student’s home-zoned school for more information.
+Contact the Assistant Principal at the student’s home-zoned school for more information.